sbrown97/Advent_of_Code/2017/test notes.md

 - Notes: it took me way too long to get part 1, not because it was hard, but because I was trying to remember the most efficient slicing methods. part 2 was a bit tedious but not crazy. interesting to learn a bit more about hashing

 Day 16
-- Dificulty:
+- Dificulty: Hard/Challenge
-- Description:
+- Description: part 1 is a simple list shuffling game but part 2 is a major scalability challenge that I haven't figured out
-- Coding Topic(s):
+- Coding Topic(s): indexing, find index of a value in a list/string, scalability
 - Notes: